szymmis/vite-express/README.md

 ViteExpress.bind(app, server);
 ```

-### `static() => RequestHandler`
+### `static(options?: ServeStaticOptions) => RequestHandler`

 Used as a typical express middleware to indicate to `vite-express` the exact moment when you want to register static serving logic.
 You can use this method to prevent some of your request blocking middleware, such as authentication/authorization, from blocking files coming from your server, which would make displaying for example login page impossible because of blocked html, styles and scripts files.
+Another use-case is when you want to override [options][serve-static-options] that `vite-express` passes to [`express.static`](https://expressjs.com/en/starter/static-files.html) middleware in production mode.
+In development mode it doesn't have any effect.

 Example: